OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Objection

 Once you have installed the app, there is further information to explore, where tools like objection come in handy.
 In the following example Frida is running on a jailbroken device and the app iGoat is running in the foreground.
-To attach to a process in this scenario you need to use the flag `--gadget` with the process name.
+To attach to a process in this scenario you need to use the flag `--gadget` with the process name, which you can identify with `frida-ps -Ua | grep -i <keyword>`.
 When using objection you can retrieve different kinds of information, where `env` will show you all the directory information of iGoat.

-With `frida-ps` you can find the name of the process you want to analyse in objection.

 ```bash
 ```shell